Farama-Foundation/PettingZoo/docs/classic.md

 Mahjong is a tile-based game with 4 players and 136 tiles.
 The objective is to form 4 sets and a pair with the 14th drawn tile.
 If no player wins, no player receives a reward.

-Mahjong depends on [RLCard](http://rlcard.org/games.html) and you can refer to its documentation for additional details.
+Our implementation wraps [RLCard](http://rlcard.org/games.html#mahjong) and you can refer to its documentation for additional details.
+Please cite their work if you use this game in research.

 #### Observation Space